usuyama/awesome-o1/o1-base.md

 * **Math-Shepard** [@Wang2023-ur]
 Experiments with automatic value function learning with roll outs

-## How do you turn a verifier into a better LLM?
+## Can a verifier make a better LLM?

 * **Expert Iteration** [@Anthony2017-dm]
 Search, collect, train.
 Method for self-improvement in RL.